polyaxon/polyaxon/site/docs/core/scheduling-strategies/index.md

  * [External scheduling](/docs/core/scheduling-strategies/external-scheduling/): A feature to schedule and submit operations from external systems.
  * [Handling termination](/docs/core/scheduling-strategies/handling-termination/): A feature to handle failures and termination and enforcing SLAs.
  * [Managing Priority](/docs/core/scheduling-strategies/managing-priority/): A feature to prioritize important operations and enforcing preemption.
+ * [Cost estimation](/docs/core/scheduling-strategies/estimating-cost/): A feature to estimate the cost of running operations or to enforce quota based on complex environment definitions.